Rick Wilborn

-Richard E. Wilborn (born February 10, 1945) is a Republican member of the Kansas Senate, representing the 35th district.
-He has served since the beginning of January 2015.
+Richard E. Wilborn (born February 10, 1945) is an American politician from the state of Kansas.
+He served as a Republican member of the Kansas Senate, representing the 35th district from 2015 to 2025.
+In 2024, he was elected to the Kansas House of Representatives from the 73rd district.

 Early life

 Wilborn graduated from Kansas State University, and has resided in McPherson, Kansas, for over 45 years.

 Political positions

 Wilborn opposes abortion, gun control, Obamacare and left-leaning policies.

-In 2015, Wilborn sponsored Senate Bill 45 which authorized the carrying of concealed handguns without a license.
-He also sponsored Senate Bill 95, which ultimately created the Kansas Unborn Child Protection from Dismemberment Abortion Act.

-Committee membership

-Wilborn currently serves on the following legislative committees: